 - All About Makeup: Beauty Blogging

-This week, Nestle grabbed the headlines with a ‘healthy’ relaunch of its KitKat chocolate bar.
+Nestle grabbed the headlines this week with a ‘healthy’ relaunch of its KitKat chocolate bar.
 It came as a part of a much wider pass to cut the sugar by way of 10 in keeping with a cent in its products with the aid of 2018 — prompting fury from KitKat enthusiasts on Twitter, who informed the logo to ‘stop messing with our chocolate.’